junxit/us-congress-bills-110/metadata.md

 - Sen. Casey, Robert P., Jr. [D-PA] (C001070)
 - Sen. Johnson, Tim [D-SD] (J000177)

+## Committees (1)

+- House — Transportation and Infrastructure Committee

 ## Actions

 - 2007-10-30 — Introduced in Senate
 - 2007-10-30 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S13587; text as passed Senate: CR S13587)
 - 2007-10-30 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S13587; text as passed Senate: CR S13587)
+- 2007-10-31 — Message on Senate action sent to the House.
+- 2007-10-31 — Received in the House.
+- 2007-10-31 — Referred to the House Committee on Transportation and Infrastructure.